agude/agude.github.io/_drafts/2023-02-21-how_i_write_with_chatgpt.md

 a detailed set of paragraphs.
 Next, I give it to ChatGPT for refinement.
 ```

-I iterate on this process, taking parts of my text I'm not happy with and
+I iterate using this process, refining my text by sending the sections I'm
-sending them to ChatGPT, until I like how the work flows.
+unhappy with to ChatGPT for improvement until I'm satisfied.

 ### Edit 2